bl4ck4t/Kali-Nethunter/README.md

 # Kali-Nethunter
 Updated with Full and minimal version for 32 &amp; 64 bit arch.

-# Steps
+# Steps :

-1.Clone in any directory
+1. Clone in any directory

 2. chmod +x kalinethunter